Why Sierra Leone?

 Sierra Leone's more than 400 km of Atlantic coastline can be tectonically reconstructed back to fit with the Guyana Basin.
 The exploration success in that region has led to truly world-class oil discoveries (9 Bbbls at the date of writing, but with ever-growing satellite discoveries could be as large as 15 Bbbls), which should be waiting in their eastern twin in Africa.

-In May 2022, the Petroleum Directorate of Sierra Leone (PDSL) launched its 5th License Round.
-It also reiterated an 8-point plan to streamline the petroleum license process that awards within 85 days of application and provide an investment environment to encourage international O&G companies to explore Sierra Leone's offshore waters.
+In 2022, the Petroleum Directorate of Sierra Leone (PDSL) launched its 5th License Round.
+It also reiterated its multi-point plan to streamline the petroleum license process that awards within 85 days of application.
+It also provides an investment environment to encourage international O&G companies to explore Sierra Leone's offshore waters.
 Studies of the extensive seismic coverage in the area indicate potential multi-billion barrel prospects, presenting an exceptional exploration opportunity.

 Our Data Coverage